This article was written by Maddie Keogh in February 2019 and updated with our latest content in September 2023.

 “Partnered with a trade show exhibit company to be their go-to agency specifically for website, graphic design and collateral projects… We set up shop in their offices making it easy for their sales team to collaborate and hand us work.”

-5) Go Above and Beyond
+Tip #5 – Go Above And Beyond

 “I know, right?!
 I advertised WordPress services on Craigslist about 4-5 years ago for a few months and while I did get a few cheap-o's, I was able to filter them out quickly and 3 of my most lucrative long-term clients came from there.
 In fact, I'm working on finishing up a $7k website redesign for a client I built a $1k website for back when they found me on Craigslist.”

 Need to print off a batch of business cards or stationery?
 Chat with your local printer.
 They have tons of different companies coming through every day and may have some great leads for you.
+Chances are, potential web design clients will be accessing resources just like these.
+Ask yourself where somebody looking to expand their business might go, and establish yourself in those areas as a readily available web designer.

+Figuring out how to get web design clients is all about figuring out who your target market is.
+Chances are, a web designer needs to be finding potential clients who might be in need of a fresh WordPress design.
 Grab yourself a free local guidebook next time you see one in a coffee store and contact some of the businesses that are advertising in it.
 These businesses could be seen as a bit “behind the times” by using print advertising and may need your help!

-10) Join Facebook Groups
+Tip #10 – Join Facebook Groups

 It's also a good idea to be a member of Facebook groups such as the Digital Mavericks for the purposes of connecting with like-minded individuals and getting the support you need as a WordPress freelancer or business owner.
+It's a win-win!

 Want to turn your passion for WordPress into a profitable business?